paramireze/paramireze.github.io/_posts/2018-04-19-java-pains.markdown

 - `final`: the value cannot be changed after it is intialized.
 Also known as a constant

 - `static final`: means only one instance of the variable no matter how many classes are built.

+- `void`: no return value! so simple and yet so foreign